"It is almost time": Wizkid teases with new images as tracklist for Morayo leaks

 The singer recently got into an online battle with his colleague Davido and posted photos on his Instagram story.

-These are the first images the Nigerian singer would share on Instagram in over seventeen weeks.
+These are the first images the Nigerian singer would share on Instagram in over 17 weeks.

-Wizkid is famous for his subtle use of social media to stir attention and anticipation among his fans.
+Wizkid is famous for his subtle use of social media to ignite attention and anticipation among his fans.

+Mayorkun breaks silence on Nickie DaBarbie's alleged ritual scandal: "I've never met her physically"

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!